 Pieces of the Plan

-Planning for your campaign requires attention to details in a broad area.
-Staffing is critical, and plans may need to be developed to increase staffing temporarily to assist with campaign or back office workloads.
-In addition, operational tools for managing the campaign will be essential- CRM software, Data management, material production, media and distribution lines for campaign materials.
+Planning for your campaign requires attention to detail in a broad area.
+Staffing is critical, and plans may need to be developed to increase staffing temporarily to assist with a campaign or back-office workloads.
+In addition, operational tools for managing the campaign will be essential- CRM software, Data management, material production, media, and distribution lines for campaign materials.
 Financial forecasts should be developed in collaboration with finance, so everyone invested in the financial outcomes has a schedule of when the funds can be anticipated for use.
 Internal policies and procedures for campaign implementation are to be developed as guiding and aligning instruments.
-Crafting a campaign case statement that is inspiring, informative and catalytic is an early planning activity.
-Additionally, prospect development and solicitation briefs and strategies set the foundation for your cultivation’s and asks.
-Good counsel will lead and facilitate all of this and more as you move toward your campaign launch date.
+Crafting a campaign case statement that is inspiring, informative, and catalytic is an early planning activity.
+Additionally, prospect development and solicitation briefs and strategies set the foundation for your cultivations and asks.
+A good counsel will lead and facilitate all of this and more as you move toward your campaign launch date.

 Campaigns Added Benefits

 Although campaigns require a significant investment of time and resources – expect to spend about 20% of your campaign goal on the planning and implementation of your campaign- the return in campaign funding, future funding, increased donor base, increased visibility and internal enthusiasm and engagement for your mission is invaluable and well worth the investment.
 A well-organized and operated campaign can change your organization forever.